DataDog/hiring-engineers/answers.md

 This adds a new Vagrantfile to the project directory.
 Because we'll be editing the Datadog Agent config files on the vm to complete these challenges, it will be desirable to replicate those changes in the project directory so they can be pushed to the repo for submission.

 Conveniently, Vagrant has the ability to sync folders between the vm and the host.
-To set this up, we only need to add the following line to our Vagrantfile:
+After first creating an empty directory "dd-agent/" in the root of our project, we only need to add the following line to our Vagrantfile:

 ```
-config.vm.synced_folder "dd-agent/", "/etc/dd-agent", create: true, mount_options: ["dmode=775, fmode=664"]
+config.vm.synced_folder "dd-agent/", "/etc/dd-agent", mount_options: ["dmode=775, fmode=664"]
 ```

-The "create" option here will create the directory "dd-agent" in the project directory, and the "mount_options" are set to enable the Datadog Agent to write logs to the directory within the vm (NOTE: it is not advisable to give global write priveleges in general, but in the case of running dev on my laptop I think we're pretty ok).
+The "mount_options" are set to enable the Datadog Agent to write logs to the directory within the vm (NOTE: it is not advisable to give global write priveleges in general, but in the case of running dev on my laptop I think we're pretty ok).

 Once we've done this, we can spin up our vm and SSH in to begin playing around: